 - “Wooden Actors on the English Renaissance Stage.”
 In Renaissance Posthumanism, eds.
 Joseph Campana and Scott Maisano (New York: Fordham University Press, 2016). pp. 195-220.

-With colleagues at UBC and Simon Fraser University, Dr. Nardizzi currently co-convenes “Oecologies: Inhabiting Premodern Worlds” (http://oecologies.com/).
+With colleagues at UBC, the University of California, Davis, and Simon Fraser University, Dr. Nardizzi currently co-directs the research network “Oecologies: Inhabiting Premodern Worlds” (http://oecologies.com/).

 Our research collective asks how we might rethink modern “ecology” through the study of premodern natural history, taxonomy, hierarchy, and categorization; discusses the relations among terms such as N/nature, landscape, ecology, economy, environment, and technology; and asks how our regionally and temporally specific conceptions draw / differ from premodern inhabitations of the world.